-Item Case No. A1-045952, Washoe County Sheriff's Deputies Association and Washoe County Sheriff's Supervisory Deputies Association vs. Washoe County Sheriff's Office and Washoe County (09/15/09).
+ItemCase No. A1-045952, Washoe County Sheriff's Deputies Association and Washoe#703County Sheriff's Supervisory Deputies Association vs. Washoe County Sheriff's Office and Washoe County (09/15/09).

 After filing a Motion to Dismiss the Prohibited practices compliant file by Respondents, the Association filed a Voluntary Withdrawal of Complaint without prejudice.
-The Board accepted the Voluntary Withdrawal without prejudice, hearing.
-The Board ordered that the County may file an answer, and that the parties shall file pre-hearing statements.
+The Board accepted the Voluntary Withdrawal without prejudice,

-Item Case No. A1-045953, Juvenile Justice Supervisors & Assistant Managers Association vs. County of Clark (09/15/09).
+ItemCase No. A1-045953, Juvenile Justice Supervisors & Assistant Managers Association#704vs.
+County of Clark (09/15/09).

 The Association asked the County to recognize them as the bargaining unit and not S.E.I.U.
 Local 1107.
 The County filed a Motion to Dismiss and the complainants filed their opposition.
-The Board felt that the issues raised in the Complaint should be addressed at a
+The Board felt that the issues raised in the Complaint should be addressed at a hearing.
+The Board ordered that the County may file an answer, and that the parties shall file pre-hearing statements.

-Item Case No. A1-045953, Juvenile Justice Supervisors & Assistant Managers Association vs. County of Clark (10/02/10).
+ItemCase No. A1-045953, Juvenile Justice Supervisors & Assistant Managers Association#704Avs.
+County of Clark (10/02/10).